ITV/scala-pact/scalapact-sbtplugin/README.md

 # ScalaPact SBT Plugin

-Please refer to the main project readme for setup and usage instructions.
+Please refer to the [Scala-Pact documentation site](http://io.itv.com/scala-pact/) for setup and usage information.